kb2shy/Team3-DollarsBank/README.md

 ### Getting Started
 Clone app into desired directory
 CD into dollars-bank
-NPM init to install node_modules from package.json
+NPM install to install node_modules from package.json
 NPM start to run project